Novartis/hdf5r/README.md

 is (almost) feature complete, provides many convenience functions yet also an extensive selection of the native HDF5-C-API functions.
 It is also tested using several hundred assertions.

-Currently, OS X, Linux and Windows are supported.
+Currently, OS X, Linux and Windows (soon to come) are supported.

 # Install